cosanlab/info-theory-book/_sources/README.md

 ## Adding notebooks to this Jupyter Book

-1. Follow the directions below on updating this Jupyter Book.

-2. Add your notebook in the form of a Jupyter notebook file (e.g., `your-new-notebook.ipynb`) to this repository.
+1. Add your notebook in the form of a Jupyter notebook file (e.g., `your-new-notebook.ipynb`) to this repository within the `notebooks` folder.

-3. In `_toc.yml`, add another line under chapters like so:
+2. In `_toc.yml`, add another line under chapters like so:

  ````- file: your-new-notebook````

+3. Follow the directions below on updating this Jupyter Book.

 ## Updating this Jupyter Book